jacksonianrtaylor/movie_rec_proj/README.md

 nof_svd_users, nof_train_users, nof_latent_features, epochs, rt, lr

-What do these all mean?:
+What do these parameters mean?:

 nof_svd_users is the number of users that that help train the iterative svd function but dont have a rating to be predicted by the trained svd.

-The users themselves are not parameters becasue they should always be chosen randomly
+The users themselves are not parameters becasue they should always be chosen randomly from the pool of svd users.

-nof_train_users is the number of users that both help train the model but also require prediction for exactly one of their movies.
+In the full_model.ipynb notebook the nof_train_users and nof_test_users are always equal and they are the number of users that both help train their respective model but also require prediction for exactly one of their movies.
-(These emulate the users that the model is designed for) again the users themselves are not parameters becasue they should always be chosen randomly
+(These emulate the users that the final trained model is designed for)

+Again the users themselves are not parameters becasue they should always be chosen randomly.
-nof_train users is a number that is used for both the number of train and test users in the full_model.ipynb notebook

-Question: do i need to explain all the variables???
+Users are randomly chosen from the respective user_to_data_svd, user_to_data_train, user_to_data_test which each have 10000 users.

+nof_latent_features: number of factors in the iterative_svd function
+    q : is a (nof_movies x nof_factors) array
+    p : is a (nof_users x nof_factors) array
+Epochs: nof cycles of stochastic gradient descent on the entire train list.
+rt: regression term
+lr: learning rate

 ## Final Model:

 * It is important to note that each feature can function as a predictor to the target movies rating on their own.

-* The purpose of the model (loosley speaking) is how much weight to give to each feature for the optimal prediction.
+* The purpose of the final model (loosley speaking) is how much weight to give to each feature for the optimal prediction.

 * The idea was that more than one predictor can fill in the short comings of a single model.

-* After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected then they are used to build a simple linear model.
+* After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected then they are used to build a simple linear model(linear regression)

 * Although feature 3 is overwelmingly the most critical feature to the model, with testing the prescence and abscence of features.
-Feature 1 and feature 2 were shown have a positive impact on the linear regression model.
+Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.

+## Results:

+* Gathering accurate and consistent results was a challenging task and is somewhat incomplete.

+* The first challenge was finding the hyperparameters that produced the best results for the iterative_svd function.

+* A set of hyperparamters can simply produce good rmse by chance, meaning that the random conditions in testing may contribute highly to its success.

+* In order to mitigate this, many tests were done for each iteration of the gp_minimize function.
+This means that the same parameter values were tested a large amount of times, each time diversifying the users involved by... randomly selecting them from the larger pool.

+* Even with a large amount of tests (160 or 320) for each iteration, the optmization process seemed to inflate the RMSE results.

+* This was observed when testing the same parameters for (160 or 320) times in a seperate cell.
+It showed that with these tests the average RMSE was higher than what was found in the optmimization process.
+In other words it produced worse results when generalizing to new data.

+* Although increasing the number of tests in the bayesain optmiation process helped reduce the overestimation of the hyperparameters there was still slight issues with over estimation.

+* Also, the more iterations of the bayesain optmiation process helps with outputing good parameters but it also increase the chance of over inflating them and likely required more tests per iteration to produce honest results.

+* After many tests of the bayesian optmiation process, I decided to settle on hyperaprametrs produced by a 3 hour long process on my machine with the input parameters found here (LOOK: link to inputs) and the output hyperparameters foudn here (LOOK: link to hyperparameter results)

+* The average RMSE results were the best so far and it genralizes relatively well, but there was still a descrepency between the perfromance in the optimization process and the generalization test.

+* The other challenge was with feature completion in the second to last cell in full_model.iypynb.
+Even though the structure is relative similair to the last cell of bayesian_optimization.ipynb, it has the addtional task of populating the train and test version of (features 1 2 and 3 and target rating).

+* I wanted this process to be accurate and consistent but not have a massive runtime since unlike the baysian optmiation process it should be practical to use and change as needed.

+There seemed to be good consistency in RSME when number of runs was = 160 regardless of the seed.
+When the number of runs is increased the less the input seed matters.
+However, that would take ~30 minute to run on my machine.

+* I left the number of runs at 40 which would make 8 blocks of size 5.

+* LOOK: What are the model results in the final cell from different seeds (10, 20, 30)

 # How to install/run: